nick-gray-bah/python-trader/README.md

 ## RSI & MACD Strategy

-This application automates stock trading decisions using a dual-indicator strategy based on the Relative Strength Index (RSI) and the Moving Average Convergence Divergence (MACD).
+This project automates stock trading decisions using a dual-indicator strategy based on the Relative Strength Index (RSI) and the Moving Average Convergence Divergence (MACD).

 Strategy Overview:

 - The RSI acts as the primary signal indicator, identifying potential overbought or oversold conditions.
 - The MACD serves as a confirmation indicator, filtering and validating trade signals to reduce false entries.

+Designed for efficiency and scalability, this project enables users to automate their RSI-MACD trading strategy for any combination of stocks, trading horizons and buy/sell thresholds.

 ## Key Features:

    - Dynamic buy, sell, or hold decisions based on RSI-MACD alignment.
    - Configurable stock symbols and trade parameters.
    - Stop-loss and take-profit support for risk management.

-Designed for efficiency and scalability, this project enables users to perform highspeed analysis and automation of the RSI-MACD trading strategy againest any number of stocks.

 ## Steps to Run the Project